nunayerBeezwax/learning_d3/README.md

 D3 Tutorial
 ===========

-Experimenting with D3 data-viz library and Weather API.
+Experimenting with D3 data-vis library and Weather API.

 Going through the tutorial at http://alignedleft.com/tutorials/d3 and adding my own spin on it by hooking it up to the OpenWeather API http://openweathermap.org/api